Dr Mark Churn

 I have a private practice at the Nuffield Hospital, Wolverhampton primarily looking after patients with breast, colorectal and urological cancers since 2001.
 I am also able to continue to see private patients in the Millbrook Suite at the Kidderminster Treatment Centre as well as providing this service at Spire Southbank Hospital.

 Some of the principal treatments carried out by Dr Mark Churn at Spire include:

-Dr Mark Churn is marred to Ruth, piano teacher and environmental educationalist, and in August 2014 they celebrated their 25th wedding anniversary.
-They have three children.
-Their two daughters are currently students of the Arts at University and their son is in sixth form, a scientist but without inclination towards medicine.
-He spends some of his free-time wearing out his joints playing 5-a-side football and badminton.
-At weekends whenever possible they like to get out and about hill walking that he combines with his hobby which is landscape photography.
-During occasional bouts of madness he signs up for cycling and walking challenges the most recent being a bike ride across the Andes in Peru.
+I am married to Ruth, piano teacher and environmental educationalist, and in August 2014 we celebrated our 25th wedding anniversary.
+We have three children.
+Our two daughters are currently students of the arts at university and our son is in sixth form, a scientist - but without inclination towards medicine.
+I spend some of my free time wearing out my joints playing 5-a-side football and badminton.
+At weekends, whenever possible, we like to get out and about hill walking that I combine with my hobby, which is landscape photography.
+During occasional bouts of madness I sign up for cycling and walking challenges - the most recent being a bike ride across the Andes in Peru.